Ice Age: A Mammoth Christmas

 Is it any good?

+While the plot is a little predictable, there are enough twists that long-time fans won't be bored.
 ICE AGE: A MAMMOTH CHRISTMAS follows three popular full-length movies that have entertained fans with humor, quirky characters, and touching connections between unlikely friends.
-While the plot of this story is a little predictable (who else but Sid could cause such chaos that he'd need the whole pack to help dig him out?), there are enough twists that long-time fans won't be bored.
 Sure, there's a lot of mayhem and an eventual happy ending, but along the way, the story offers some unique interpretations of the origins of modern Christmas traditions -- like topping a tree with a star and the use of reindeer to pull Santa's sleigh.

 Content-wise, there's little reason to fret over settling in with your kids to take in this comical Christmas tale.
 Tots might need some reassuring over the slapstick violence (a slab crushes a squirrel, two mischievous opossums tussle a bit) and some general peril, but overall the movie is well suited for families.
 What's more, the gorgeous CGI is a real visual treat, and the characters themselves (the animal ones, that is) are a fun way to introduce your kids to the concept of prehistoric life.